actions-workshop/actions-workshop/docs/305-reusable-workflows.md

 Now create a secret in your repo called `NPM_TOKEN`.
 Go to your repository’s Settings > Secrets and variables > Actions.
 It doesn't need to be a real token, just any value for testing.

-If you haven't already, commit and push both workflow files to the `main` branch.
+Commit and push both workflow files to the `main` branch.

 Trigger the workflow manually from the Actions tab using the "Run workflow" button.